 This power supply can operate at an input voltage from 100 to 240 volts.
-If replacing it, use the exact same model.
+If replacing, use the exact same model.
 New units can be ordered directly from Supermicro or authorized distributors.

-Changing the Power Supply Module:
+Changing the Power Supply Module

 1. Power down the system and unplug the AC cord from the module.
 2. Remove the power cables to internal components.
-3. Remove the mounting screws: two on the chassis rear and two under the chassis floor.
+3. Remove the two screws on the back of the power supply and a third from the front of the power supply, which secures it to the bottom of the chassis.
 Lift the unit straight out of the chassis.
-4. Carefully insert the new unit into position in the chassis and secure it with the screws.
-5. Reconnect the internal power cables and the external power cord.
-6. Replace the chassis top cover.
+4. Carefully insert the new unit into position in the chassis and secure it with the two screws at the rear of the unit and the third at the front.
+5. Reconnect the internal power cables and the external power cord, and replace the chassis top cover.
+6. Turn on the power switch on the power supply.

-Figure 3-14.
+Figure 3-11.
 Replacing the Power Supply